-Compare Zoho to The Best CRM Software
+Compare Zoho to the Best CRM Software

-Zoho: The Good and The Bad
+Zoho CRM: The Good and The Bad

 Flexible: Different businesses have different needs in CRM software, and Zoho provides flexibility that allows it to work for all kinds of different businesses.